Implications of portal vector-like lepton on associated Higgs production at a multi-TeV muon collider: Collider Analysis

 \item If both the above criteria are satisfied, the jet is tagged as a boosted heavy-particle candidate consisting of two sub-jets $j_1$ and $j_2$.
 Otherwise, the lighter sub-jet is discarded, and the procedure is repeated by treating $j_1$ as the parent jet until a valid substructure is identified.
 We select an event for further analysis if it contains at least one ${\rm CA}_{1.2}$ jet with a substructure. \end{enumerate}

-As discussed earlier in this section, the dominant contribution to the total SM background cross section (approximately 0.641 pb at $\sqrt{s}=3$ TeV) arises from $2 \to 3$ processes such as $\mu^+ \mu^- \to h\nu\bar{\nu}$ and $\mu^+ \mu^- \to Z\nu\bar{\nu}$.
-The application of jet-substructure techniques or the use of the transverse momentum of the $b\bar{b}$ system, in combination with missing energy, proves highly effective in suppressing these dominant SM background components.
-Consequently, only the $2 \to 2$ processes like $\mu^+ \mu^- \to ZZ$ and $\mu^+ \mu^- \to hZ$ surpass the substructure requirement.
-However, the cross sections for these later processes are significantly smaller compared to the total SM background cross section (see Table~\ref{tab:xsec_BGs}).
+{The application of jet-substructure techniques or the use of the transverse momentum of the $b\bar{b}$ system, in combination with missing energy, prove highly effective in suppressing a large fraction of the total SM background and only the $2 \to 2$ processes with on-shell $Zh$ and $ZZ$ backgrounds surpass the substructure requirement.
+However, the cross sections for these processes are significantly small compared to the total SM background cross section (see Table~\ref{tab:xsec_BGs}).}